ADavidBailey/Practice-Bidding-Scenarios/Documents/BridgeWinnersAnnouncement.md

 You may also contact me via email: adavidbailey@gmail.com.
 I expect to create more bidding scenarios and, perhaps, incorporate some of yours.

 **Stanislaw Mazur**, the creator of BBOalert, and **Matthew Kidd**, the creator of BBO Helper, were extremely helpful to me.
-And I sincerely appreciate the encouragement I got from Gavin Wolpert.
+I sincerely appreciate the encouragement I got from Gavin Wolpert.
 Thank you guys so very much!

+If you enjoy using Practice Bidding Scenarios be sure to thank them, too.